- Welcome to the National Tree Seed Centre

 - Do not collect from planted trees such as in parks, along streets or on residential properties.
 The seed used to grow these trees may have originated elsewhere and not be well adapted to the growing conditions of the site it is planted on.

-- Avoid collecting from single, isolated trees.
-Within a stand or area, collect seed from at least 15 trees (but more if possible, up to 25).
-Trees should be at least 50 to 100 metres apart.
+- Within a stand or area, collect seed from at least 10 trees (but more if possible).
+Where possible collections should be from trees located at least 50 metres apart.

 How to collect seed:

 - Place seed collected from individual trees into separate bags, one for each tree.

 - Use large paper grocery bags, which will aid in allowing the seed to dry.